Hatoris/BioPlate/build_docs/fn_set.rst

 .. warning::
      - If you use numpy indexing to assign be carrefull to not overide your header.
 Value are in position plate[1:,1:] where column header are on plate[0] and row header are on plate[0, 1:].
-     - set method override, only the last assignation a well will be kept.
+     - Set function keep only the last assignation of a value in a  well.